blingbell/E-MSNGO/data/readme.md

 We provide less than 50 proteins, and then you can simply run preprocessing.sh and training steps by setting {datapath} to testdata.
 This still takes several minutes.

+* Structual feature is saved to testdata/emb_graph_bp[/mf/cc].npy
-If you don't want to download
+* Sequence feature is saved to testdata/esm_feature.npy If you don't want to download esm2_t33_650M_UR50D, you can use

 **Your Dataset**